hat-open/hat-event/docs/event.rst

 Eventer Client
 ''''''''''''''

-Eventer client is a component that provides client functionality in `Eventer communication`_.
+Eventer Client is a component that provides client functionality in `Eventer communication`_.
 Package `hat-event` provides python implementation of `hat.event.eventer_client` module which can be used as a basis for communication with Eventer Server.
 This module provides low-level and